 placecell.behavior#

-Behavior data loading and processing.
+Behavior data spatial corrections and DLC loading.

 Functions